AdhikariSamrat/architecture-center/docs/guide/blockchain/quorum-blockchain-service-on-azure.md

 ## Features

-- QBS leverages Ethereum ledger and Istanbul Byzantine Fault Tolerance (IBFT) Proof-of-Authority (PoA) consensus mechanism
+- Leverages Ethereum ledger and Istanbul Byzantine Fault Tolerance (IBFT) Proof-of-Authority (PoA) consensus mechanism
-- QBS currently supports GoQuorum ledger protocol
+- Supports GoQuorum ledger protocol
-- QBS supports open-source clients and tools such as Truffle, MetaMask, Solidity and Geth
+- Supports open-source clients and tools such as Truffle, MetaMask, Solidity and Geth
-- QBS provides extensions for Visual Studio Code
+- Provides extensions for Visual Studio Code
   - Users can also build and deploy smart contracts to QBS via Visual Studio Code
-- QBS provides management APIs and supports monitoring and logging of blockchain nodes with integration to Azure Monitor.
+- Provides management APIs and supports monitoring and logging of blockchain nodes with integration to Azure Monitor.

 ## Getting Started